• Menu

 That being said there is also another thought that pushing babies out of the womb “before they are ready” can lead to life-long issues.
 Some have suggested autism or allergies.
 However, no study has really pinpointed these issues.

-My personal opinion on that is it’s hard to know when a “baby is ready” or when your body has just peaced-out of going into labor.
+My personal opinion on that is it’s hard to know when a “baby is ready” or when your body just won’t go into labor.
 I know a lot of people will say nature is best, but I have definitely seen times that nature was absolutely NOT best.
 I also strongly believe that some people will not go into labor on their own.
 They just won’t.
 I have no idea why — I just think this is a truth.

 You Can Schedule It